 “Ron?
 You told me that you were planning on joining the GSA.
 Why haven’t you done that?”

-“I didn’t know any of the other kids who went to the one meeting I went to.
+“I didn’t know any of the other kids who were at the one meeting I went to.
 They are all older, like juniors and seniors.
 I didn’t feel comfortable.”

 “If Jason joins would you join with him?”